opendaylight/aaa/README.md

         <load-on-startup>1</load-on-startup>
     </servlet>

-Rebuild and re-install your REST resource.
+Rebuild and re-install your RESTFUL resource.

 ### Running

-Once the installation finishes, one can authenticates with the Opendaylight controller by presenting a username/password and a domain name (scope) to be logged into:
+Once the installation finishes, one can authenticate with the OpenDaylight controller by presenting a username/password and a domain name (scope):

     curl -s -d 'grant_type=password&username=admin&password=admin&scope=sdn' http://<controller>:<port>/oauth2/token